US regulators clear way for more monkeypox vaccine shipments

 WASHINGTON (AP) — Thousands more doses of monkeypox vaccine are expected to soon begin shipping to the U.S. after federal health officials said they had completed an inspection of the overseas plant where they were manufactured.

-The update from the Food and Drug Administration comes amid soaring demand for the two-dose vaccine as thousands of people in New York City, California and other parts of the U.S. await a chance to get the shot.
+The update from the Food and Drug Administration comes amid growing frustration about limited access to the two-dose vaccine as thousands of people in New York City, California and other parts of the U.S. await a chance to get the shot.

-More than 1.1 million doses of the vaccine purchased by the U.S. government are currently at Bavarian Nordic’s facility in Denmark.
-The company said earlier this week it needed authorization from an on-site FDA inspection before it could ship them to the U.S.
+The U.S. government has purchased more than 1.1 million completed doses of the vaccine produced by Bavarian Nordic in Denmark.
+But the company said earlier this week it needed authorization from an on-site FDA inspection before it could begin sending most of them to the U.S.

 An FDA spokeswoman said late Wednesday that regulators “expedited and completed an inspection of the company’s plant.”